Marguerite de Navarre: Patron of the arts

-As a generous patron of the arts, Marguerite befriended and protected many artists and writers, among them François Rabelais (1483–1553), Clément Marot (1496–1544), Claude de Bectoz (1490–1547) Pierre de Ronsard (1524–1585) and Julián Íñiguez de Medrano (1520?-1588).
+As a generous patron of the arts, Marguerite befriended and protected many artists and writers, among them François Rabelais (1483–1553), Clément Marot (1496–1544), Claude de Bectoz (1490–1547), Pierre de Ronsard (1524–1585) and Julián Íñiguez de Medrano (1520's-1585-1588).
 Also, Marguerite served as a mediator between Roman Catholics and Protestants (including John Calvin).
 Although Marguerite espoused reform within the Catholic Church, she was not a Calvinist.
 She did, however, do her best to protect the reformers and dissuaded Francis I from intolerant measures as long as she could.
-After her death, eight religious wars occurred in France, marked notably by the notorious St. Bartholomew's Day Massacre of 1572.
+After her death, eight religious wars occurred in France, including the notorious St. Bartholomew's Day Massacre of 1572.

 Leonardo da Vinci (1452–1519) died while guest of Marguerite and her brother, Francis I. They had been raised at Château d'Amboise, which belonged to their mother, Louise of Savoy.
 The king maintained his residence there and Marguerite maintained a residence nearby.
 During the first few years of the reign of Francis the château in which he lived reached the pinnacle of its glory.
 Leonardo had been the architect of a large château for them, among many other projects, and they provided quarters for him when he left Italy and joined her court.
 As a guest of the king, who provided him with a comfortable stipend, Leonardo da Vinci came to Château Amboise in December 1515 and lived and worked in the nearby Clos Lucé, connected to the château by an underground passage.
 Tourists are told that he is buried in the Chapel of Saint-Hubert, adjoining the Château, which had been built in 1491–96.

-Julián Íñiguez de Medrano (1520's-1588) was the son of the noble Don Pedro Íñiguez de Medrano and María de Ocaris (or Ocáriz), he claimed to be a descendant of the Navarrese royal house of the Íñiguez.
-He had four brothers.
-He was one of the Spanish teachers who went to France in the last third of the 16th century to teach Spanish in Paris and that he lived in the service of Queen Margaret of Valois in the hermitage of Bois de Vincennes.
-Julián Íñiguez de Medrano was commissoned by Queen Marguerite to write the book called “La Sylva Curiosa de Julián de Medrano, Caballero Navarrese,” which deals with various very subtle and curious things, very appropriate for Ladies and Gentlemen in all virtuous and honest conversations.
-Addressed to the very high and most serene Queen of Navarre su Sennora, in Paris, Printed at the House of Nicolas Chesneav, MDLXXXIII.
-It was re-published in Paris in 1618.
-The well-known sonnets or poems of praise, both in Latin and in French, are poems dedicated to Queen Marguerite.